What do bloating, irritable bowel syndrome, skin issues, asthma, even migraines all have in common?

 If you have trouble wrapping your head around how to activate this ‘beyond the basics’ level of oil pulling, here’s a video we made years ago called ‘Mouth Probiotics’ that shares a similar strategy using saliva.
 Incidentally, if you have ANY oral health issues (tooth decay, signs of gum disease like bleeding gums, etc), learning how to swish your saliva can make a HUGE impact on your oral health.

-Would you like to hear about other ways a healthy mouth supports a healthy gut?
+Would you like to hear about other ways that a healthy mouth supports a healthy gut?

 Interestingly, there are other ways we can activate the vagus nerve to help restore gut/brain axis communication to heal a leaky gut, many of them related to the mouth as well.
 Want to hear more?
 Just say so in the comments and we’ll share more ways how the mouth plays a central role in creating and maintaining the health of the entire digestive system.